 I always seem to confuse Brahms, Karl Marx, and God from Monty Python and the Holy Grail.

-Music critics praising performances by using the words "rawness and authenticity" probably don't go to a lot of flute and oboe shows.
+Music critics who frequently praise performances using the words "rawness" and "authenticity" probably don't go to a lot of flute and clarinet shows.